scotttyso/intersight-tools/README.md

 This code is provided as is.
 No warranty, support, or guarantee is provided with this.
 But in typical github fashion there is the opportunity to collaborate and share Bug's/Feedback/PR Requests.

+## Updates

+* 2024-05-18: Changing version numbering to match the `Intersight API` release version that was tested.
+This is going back from `4.X` to `1.X` to perform this match.
+This is so it is easier for a user to identify which `Intersight API` release the `intersight-tools` release was tested against.

 ## ezci.py

 ### General Use Cases